‘Queen Sugar’ Season 4 Trailer Is Here

 The trailer shows Nova interacting with her siblings and other members of the family as they question her decision to write about their secrets and dredge up the mistakes of their pasts that they’ve worked to forget.

 “Have you lost your mind?”
-Charley screams at her sister, after realizing Nova used over three hundred pages of her book to discuss their strained relationship and told the world how much she hated her.
+Charley screams at her sister, after realizing Nova used over 300 pages of her book to discuss their strained relationship and told the world how much she hated her.

 “I ain’t your research, Nova.
 I’m your baby brother,” Ralph Angel yelled in another scene.

-It seems Nova’s memoir will also affect Ralph Angel’s ex-girlfriend Darla, played by Bianca Lawson.
-Darla struggled with addiction in her past and it was previously revealed that Ralph Angel isn’t the biological father of his son Blue, played by Ethan Hutchison.
+It seems Nova’s memoir will also affect Ralph Angel’s ex-girlfriend, Darla, played by Bianca Lawson.
+Darla struggled with addiction in her past and it was previously revealed that Ralph Angel isn’t the biological father of his son, Blue, played by Ethan Hutchison.

-Besides Nova’s book, Charley is still dealing with trials in her personal and professional life as she continues to battle the Landry family while also trying to protect her son Micah, played by Nicholas Ashe.
-Ralph Angel is also struggling with his personal issues with Darla but decides to channel his energy into creating opportunities for formerly incarcerated men.
+Besides Nova’s book, Charley is still dealing with trials in her personal and professional life as she continues to battle the Landry family while also trying to protect her son, Micah, played by Nicholas Ashe.
+Ralph Angel is also struggling with his personal issues with Darla, but decides to channel his energy into creating opportunities for formerly incarcerated men.

 Tina Lifford as Violet Bordelon, Omar Dorsey as Hollingsworth “Hollywood” Desonier, and Walter Perez as Romero will be returning for the fourth season of the show.
 There will also be a handful of new faces, including Kendall Clark and Erica Tazel, according to a report from Deadline.